Info/FAQ

 -

-The Complete 6-Hour Package – $425 (Best Value) This is our most popular option and fulfills the State of Minnesota’s behind-the-wheel requirement for teens.
+This fulfills the State of Minnesota’s behind-the-wheel requirement for teens.

 Includes three 2-hour private lessons.